Former MP Matt King joins Parliament protest, resigns from National

 "I would have had to go out and preach their position if I wanted to become a candidate, and I don't want to do that."

-King said he "exploring my options" when asked if he would still run in the Northland electorate.
+King said he was "exploring my options" when asked if he would still run in the Northland electorate.

-Oh his decision to join the protest, King said he felt it was important to be among "real people".
+On his decision to join the protest, King said he felt it was important to be among "real people".

 During his speech he urged protesters to remain peaceful and non-violent.